abhi285/marketing-intelligence-agent/README.md

   Python or Snowflake Notebooks used for walkthroughs, validation, or additional exploration.
   Notebooks demonstrate intermediate steps, troubleshooting, or optional enhancements outside the main SQL setup.

+  * **/next_Steps**

+  Guidance on how to extend the Marketing Intelligence Agent with your own data, predictive features, and custom tools.
+  Includes recommended enhancements, architecture considerations, and sample code to accelerate adoption.

   * **/sql**